JuntionXSeoul2020Telepasee/TelepaSee-Backend/README.md

 ### Technologies
-Weco handles features mentioned above with Microsoft Azure Cognitive Services.
-In order to transcribe speech accurately from users into text, Weco implemented Spech to Text API and deployed this service on the Azure portal.
+Weco handles the features mentioned above with Microsoft Azure Cognitive Services.
+In order to transcribe speech accurately from users into text, Weco implemented Speech to Text API and deployed this service on the Azure portal.
 On the other hand, in order to convert text to natural sounding voices in the transcript, we used Text to Speech API.
 Lastly, Speech Translation API is used to implement the chat and transcript translation, providing a fair and equal opportunity for everyone in the world to communicate.

-In order to develop our solutions that mentioned in [project proposal](https://github.com/JuntionXSeoul2020Telepasee/TelepaSee-Backend/blob/master/project-proposal.pdf), we implemented these above features:
+In order to develop our solutions mentioned in the [project proposal](https://github.com/JuntionXSeoul2020Telepasee/TelepaSee-Backend/blob/master/project-proposal.pdf), we implemented these above features:
 + [Speech to Text API](https://github.com/JuntionXSeoul2020Telepasee/TelepaSee-Backend/tree/master/STT) that transcribes speech accurately from users into text
 + [Text to Speech API](https://github.com/JuntionXSeoul2020Telepasee/TelepaSee-Backend/tree/master/STT) that converts text to natural sounding voices
 + [Translation API](https://github.com/JuntionXSeoul2020Telepasee/TelepaSee-Backend/tree/master/translation) that consists of English and Korean